sagar-46/LeetCode/Medium/README.md

 02.You are given two non-empty linked lists representing two non-negative integers.
 The digits are stored in reverse order, and each of their \
 &emsp;&ensp;nodes contains a single digit.
 Add the two numbers and return the sum as a linked list.

+03.Given a string s, find the length of the longest substring without duplicate characters.

 11.You are given an integer array height of length n.
 There are n vertical lines drawn.
 Find two lines that together with the x-axis form a \
 &emsp;&ensp;container, such that the container contains the most water.
 Return the maximum amount of water a container can store.